 Novak Djokovic

 The hard-hitting Serbian won the first of his titles in the 2008 final, beating Jo-Wilfred Tsonga.
-In fact, of the 9 finals he’s been a part of at the Australian Open he’s managed to life the trophy on each occasion.
+In fact, of the ten finals he’s been a part of at the Australian Open he’s managed to lift the trophy on each occasion.

 His most memorable battles and probably biggest rivalry at the courts throughout this time has come in the form of Scotsman, Andy Murray.
-Djokovic has beaten Murray 5 times from his 7 finals, with some marathon games thrown in for good measure.
-The closest and most memorable has to have been that of the 2013 final, where Murray went 1 set up, before Djokovic won the second on a tie break.
-At this point the game could have gone in any direction, but Djokovic stepped up to play some unbelievable tennis and win the game 3 sets to 1.
+Djokovic has beaten Murray four times in Australian Open finals, with some marathon games thrown in for good measure.
+The closest and most memorable has to have been that of the 2013 final, where Murray went one set up, before Djokovic won the second on a tie break.
+At this point the game could have gone in any direction, but Djokovic stepped up to play some unbelievable tennis and win the match by three sets to one.

-For what it’s worth, Murray was a beaten finalist at the Australian Open in 5 out of 7 finals between 2010 and 2016.
+For what it’s worth, Murray was a runner-up at the Australian Open in five out of seven finals between 2010 and 2016.

 Serena Williams

-She has over 70 career titles to her name at the time of writing and looks set to add more to that in the years to come.
-She’s been able to hold all 4 Grand Slam title in a calendar year on 2 separate occasions, tying the record with Rod Laver and Steffi Graff.
+She has over 70 career titles to her name at the time of writing and could still add more to that in the years to come.
+She’s been able to hold all four Grand Slam titles in a calendar year on two separate occasions, tying the record with Rod Laver and Steffi Graff.
 She sits just one major title behind Margaret court in the all-time list, but is the most successful in the Open era.

 Whilst the numbers are all very impressive, her most impressive victory had to have been that of the 2017 Australian Open where she beat her sister, Venus Williams 6-4, 6-4.
 Another win yes, but the fact that Serena did it whilst she was pregnant is almost mind-boggling, and highlights just how tough she is both physically and mentally.